Back to All Converters

 Important Note About Device Data

 Before you convert and upload your files, ensure they're not corrupted.
+If you encounter issues with corrupted FIT files, you may need to fix these files before attempting conversion.
 Some devices may store fit files that need validation before conversion.
 The tool preserves essential data like heart rate and location information during the conversion process.

 Common Use Cases